elastic-ipfs/bitswap-e2e-tests/README.md

 ### http proxy

-For doing that, the `http-proxy` provide an http interface to the `bitswap-peer`, allowing to send requests (and get responses) by http instead of the `libp2p` protocol (over `websocket`) - that is was the `http-proxy` service actually does.
+The `http-proxy` provides an http interface to the `bitswap-peer` to be able to use common http tools for testing and benchmarks, allowing to send requests (and get responses) by http instead of the `libp2p` protocol (over `websocket`) - that is was the `http-proxy` service actually does.

 #### how to use proxy